National Rail NR class: Features

 The NR Class cab was designed taking into consideration the results of an extended consultative process with the end users.
 This has resulted in a cab that has been well accepted.
 The layout of the control stand evolved from a British Rail Class 60 cab, and is substantially different from the more common AAR type I (stand) and Type II (desk) cabs.

-The design is a long hood unit locomotive, with only one cab but two separate sets of controls, which allow it be driven either "A" or "B" end leading.
+The design is a long hood unit locomotive, with only one cab but two separate sets of controls within the cab, which allow it be driven either "A" or "B" end leading.
 This locomotive had to pass all tests, such as being able to shunt if required, drive "long end leading" if needed, and allow drivers to do checks on fuel, brakes, and sand.
-Despite the twin controls, operation of the class "B" end leading is avoided, with single NR classes being turned on turntables to ensure they face the correct way.
+Despite the twin controls, operation of the class "B" end leading is avoided, with single NR classes being turned on turntables or rail triangles to ensure they face the correct way.